raspberrypilearning/mandala/en/step_1.md

 </p>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Mandala**</span> is a Sanskrit word that roughly means "circle".
-Manadalas are commonly circular designs that have repeating colors, shapes, and patterns.
+Manadalas are commonly circular designs that have repeating colours, shapes, and patterns.
 In Buddhist and Hindu traditions, mandalas are helpful in meditation.
 Creating mandalas is known to be a relaxing and mindful activity.
 </p>

 You will: